 By using our online services, you acknowledge and agree that you will not, under any circumstances, disclose your TIAA Bank Online Financial Center password by telephone or any other means to any person, including any person claiming to represent us.
 Of course, you may supply a security code to a TIAA Bank representative if you have initiated the call to a number supplied by TIAA Bank.
-NO person from the TIAA Bank family of companies will ever ask you for your Online Financial Center password.
+No person from TIAA Bank or its affiliates will ever ask you for your Online Financial Center password.
 You are responsible for all transactions made or authorized using your username or password.
 You agree that if you give your username or password to anyone or fail to safeguard their secrecy, you do so at your own risk.

 For a description of how TIAA Bank may share information collected from consumers who have applied for or obtained a consumer product or service from us, please refer to our Consumer Privacy Notice.

-We will release specific information about you if we are compelled to do so to comply with valid legal processes such as a search warrant, subpoena or court order, or a valid administrative request from a law enforcement agency, or in the situation where we, in good faith, believe such information is necessary to prevent harm to you or others or to protect TIAA Bank’s interest in a dispute with you.
+We will also share specific information about you with third parties with your valid express consent; if we are legally permitted to do so; or if we are compelled to do so to comply with valid legal processes such as a search warrant, subpoena or court order, or a valid administrative request from a law enforcement agency, or in the situation where we, in good faith, believe such information is necessary to prevent harm to you or others or to protect TIAA Bank’s interest in a dispute with you.
 As with any business, it is possible that as our business develops, we might sell or buy online businesses or other assets.
 In such transactions, information about clients often is among the transferred assets.
 Accordingly, in the event that TIAA Bank or any of its assets is acquired by a third party, such information may be one of the transferred assets.

-The TIAA Bank website may make chat rooms, forums, message boards, and/or news groups available to its users.
+TIAA Bank’s Digital Channels may make chat rooms, forums, message boards, and/or news groups available to its users.
 Please remember that any information disclosed in these areas becomes public information and you should not disclose your personal information.
 TIAA Bank is not responsible for content posted by third parties to public forums.
 TIAA Bank reserves the right to discontinue offering public forums at any time for any reason.

 Encrypted email not only provides authentication but also protects your privacy.
 Encryption software “scrambles” the message so that only the intended recipient can read the message.
 Encrypted email often supports a digital signature with the same process.
 When combined, encryption and a digital signature allows you to obtain both authentication and privacy.
 TIAA Bank encourages and supports the use of encrypted messages for communication with TIAA Bank.
 TIAA Bank banking account holders have access from within the TIAA Bank Online Financial Center to an encrypted, secure web-based email system.
 That system will allow you to communicate via a secured channel with TIAA Bank Client Solutions Specialists.